O2br/RIntegrationPack/scripts/README.md

 <img src="https://github.com/MicroStrategy/RIntegrationPack/blob/master/assets/RShelf_SeasonalForecast.PNG" width="250">

-With time-based or time-series data, a common application of predictive analytics is forecasting.
-This method uses R’s ordinary least squares regression algorithm to fit a function that captures the trend and seasonal variability of numerical data and can be used predict future values.
+A time-series forecast method that uses R’s ordinary least squares regression algorithm to fit a function that captures the trend and seasonal variability of numerical data and can be used predict future values.

 | Output | MicroStrategy Metric Expression |
 | :----- | :------------------------------ |